sollecitom/corda-di-container-spike/README.md

 # Dependency Injection Container Spike

-This project is a showcase of how Corda could benefit from a Dependency Injection container.
+This project is a showcase of how Corda could benefit from a Dependency Injection container and an events framework.

 ## What's shown